 We won’t judge your diet.
 No matter how you eat, we’re happy to have you here.

 P.S.S.
 If You’re Wondering Where the Site Name Came From…

-The short story is that it involved a heated match between me and my partner Mikael about whether he was getting any nutrition from the 6 cup bowl of Cheerios he chose to eat right before dinner.
+The short story is that it involved a heated match between Sylvia and her partner, Mikael, about whether he was getting any nutrition from the 6-cup bowl of Cheerios he chose to eat right before dinner.
 The checkmate statement: